romiteld/eva-assistant/mastertodolist.md

    - Removed `createRouteHandlerClient` from deprecated `@supabase/auth-helpers-nextjs`
    - Consistent with rest of codebase authentication pattern

+4. **GitHub Actions Workflow Updates**:
+   - Updated deprecated `actions/upload-artifact` from v3 to v4
+   - Updated `codecov/codecov-action` from v3 to v5 with required token
+   - Updated `actions/create-release` from v1 to v1.1.4
+   - Updated `8398a7/action-slack` from v3 to v3.16.2
+   - Fixed cache dependency paths to use `**/package-lock.json`

+5. **Additional Supabase Import Fixes**:
+   - Fixed `/api/twilio/analytics/route.ts` to use proper `createClient` imports
+   - Replaced global Supabase instance with function-scoped clients
+   - All analytics functions now use correct authentication pattern

-4. **Vercel Deployment Readiness**:
+6. **Vercel Deployment Readiness**:
    - All `DynamicServerError` issues resolved
    - All import errors eliminated
+   - All GitHub Actions warnings resolved
    - Upstash Redis configuration documented for environment variables
-   - Build should now pass without static generation conflicts
+   - Build should now pass without static generation conflicts or workflow failures

 ### Enhanced Task Management System Complete ✅
 1. **Comprehensive Task CRUD Operations**: